carolzbnbr/OnScreenSizeMarkup/README.md

 ## Getting Started

-Using OnScreenSizeMarkup is very straight foward, you can apply it to most UI View elements, such as Labels, Grids, Buttons, ImageButtons, and etc.
+Using the markup is very straight foward, you can apply it to most UI View elements, such as Labels, Grids, Buttons, ImageButtons, and etc.

 Take a look on the sample code below: